 1 The number of households reported corresponds exclusively to those assessed with the entire HEAT tool.
-Additional households were assessed with a short-tool due to extremely dire conditions and just on an exceptional basis
+Additional households were assessed with a short-tool due to extremely dire conditions and just on an exceptional basis.
+The data for these households is not included in the analysis reported in this factsheet.

 2 Respondents could report multiple options.
 Findings may therefore exceed 100%.
-3 Vulnerability indicators listed correspond to household characteristics that make up part of the ERM multi-purpose cash assistance (MPCA) eligibility criteria
+3 Vulnerability indicators listed correspond to household characteristics that make up part of the ERM multi-purpose cash assistance (MPCA) eligibility criteria.

-4 Disability is counted as at least one member of the household having reported to have a severe disability, based on Washington Group questions, where the individual either 'cannot do at all', or has 'a lot of difficulty doing' any of the following: seeing, hearing walking, remembering, self care (such as washing or dressing), or communicating.
+4 Disability is counted as at least one member of the household having reported to have a severe disability, based on Washington Group questions, where the individual either 'cannot do at all', or has 'a lot of difficulty doing' any of the following: seeing, hearing, walking, remembering, self care (such as washing or dressing), or communicating.
 For more information see here.
 5 Health seeking behaviour is qualified as any household reporting that there has been a household member with a health issue for which they have wanted to seek medical care.

 6 Most frequently reported reasons for accruing debt from households who reported being in debt.
 7 Households were asked to report their main source of water for domestic use.
 Improved water sources include: hand pump/ bore well, piped water, protected spring, or purchased water.
 Unimproved sources include: dug well, stream/river, kandas, unprotected spring, pond/lake, or other.
-For more information see here

-Spring: polaritate, or other for more information and mass they had access to.
+For more information see here.
+8 Households were asked to report the type of latrine they had access to.
 Improved latrine types include family latrine, family VIP latrine.
-Unimproved latrine types include community latrine, no latrine, or other.
+Unimproved latrine types include community latrine, or other.
 For more information see here.

 9 The Food Consumption Score (FCS) is calculated using the frequency of a household's consumption of different food groups during the 7 days before the survey.
 For more information see here.
 10 The Reduced Coping Strategies Index (rCSI) is based on the rate that households with food consumption problems relied on negative coping strategies during the 7 days before the survey.
+For more information see here

+11 The Livelihoods Coping Strategies index (LCSI) score is a measure of reliance on livelihood-based coping mechanisms to cope with lack of food.
 For more information see here.

-11 The Livelihoods Coping Strategy Index (LCSI) score is a measure of reliance on livelihood-based coping mechanisms to cope with lack of food.
-For more information see here, 12 Data was collected during closure of schools due to COVID-19 which may have affected reporting.
+12 Data was collected during closure of schools due to COVID-19 which may have affected reporting.
 13 Awaaz, is an humanitarian helpline connecting Afghans (IDPs, returnees) and refugees affected by conflict and natural disaster with information on assistance modalities.
-14 Question was asked exclusively to those respondents who reported being aware of COVID-19.